megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 ### Domain model

-[Taking from Martin Fowler's definition](https://martinfowler.com/eaaCatalog/domainModel.html), we learn that the domain model is a full object-oriented model of the domain, that incorporates both behavior and data.
-Domain models take the form of a large web of interconnected objects, where each one represents a meaningful concept in the business.
+[Taking from Martin Fowler's definition](https://martinfowler.com/eaaCatalog/domainModel.html), we learn that the **domain model** is a full object-oriented model of the domain, that incorporates both behavior and data.
+Domain models take the form of a large web of interconnected objects, where each one represents a meaningful concept in the business domain.

 In his book, Eric Evans expanded greatly on this definition, introducing a set of patterns and tools for implementing domain models.
 Indeed, to build a domain model, we incorporate other building block patterns: value objects, entities, aggregates, domain events, domain services.

 Also, there are two main rules that a domain model needs to follow:

 1. There should be no dependency on particular frameworks or infrastructure.
-Objects in the domain model should be plain old objects, focused only on domain logic.
+Objects in the domain model should be **plain old objects**, focused only on domain logic.
-2. The domain model should speak the ubiquitous language of the bounded context in which it operates.
+2. The domain model should speak the **ubiquitous language** of the **bounded context** in which it operates.
 That means that all identifiers should call back to business concepts and it should represent the mental model of the domain experts.

 ### Value object

-A value object is an object whose identity is given by its properties.
+A **value object** is an object whose identity is given by its properties.
 That is, its value.
 It does not have an explicit identifier, like an Id field.
-Consider for example a point object:
+Consider for example a `Point` object:

 ```csharp
 class Point